Elza van den Heever: Career

 She made her debut with the Metropolitan Opera in New York City in 2012 as Elisabetta in Donizetti's Maria Stuarda, in the opera's first production at the house, broadcast live and recorded.
 She sang alongside Joyce DiDonato in the title role and Matthew Polenzani as Leicester, staged by David McVicar and conducted by Maurizio Benini.
 To appear convincing as the wig-bearing bald queen in the close-ups of the broadcast, in a production with rich historic costumes, she had her head shaved.
 In 2015, she first appeared in the title role of Bellini's Norma at the Bordeaux Opera.
 In 2016 she returned to the Oper Frankfurt, singing Giorgetta again in the production of Il trittico by Claus Guth and conducted by Jakub Hrůša, alongside Zeljko Lucic as Michele and Vincent Wolfsteiner as Luigi, and also the title role of Puccini's Suor Angelica.
 She sang the title role of Salome by R. Strauss at the Metropolitan Opera in the 2024–25 season, in a new production by Guth, as well as the Empress in Die Frau ohne Schatten.
 She made her debut at the Bayreuth Festival in the summer of 2025 as Elsa in Lohengrin.
 She has also added the role of Sieglinde in Die Walküre to her Wagnerian repertoire, performing it at La Scala in Milan in the 2024/25 season, the Paris Opera in the 2025/26 season, and scheduled at the Bayreuth Festival in the summer of 2026.
 She is scheduled to make her role debut as Puccini's Turandot at Oper Frankfurt in 2026.

+In August 2026 she sang Salome at the BBC Proms, notably forgetting the words of Strauss' "Zueignung" in her encore.

 Awards

-She was a recipient of the 2022 Opera News Award.
+She was a winner of the 2008 Seattle Opera Wagner Competition and the 2022 Opera News Award.